 Eat plenty of healthy fats from sources such as avocado, coconut, olives, coconut, hemp, nuts and seeds.
 Fat help moves things along for improved digestion, they also help the body produce bile, which is essential for optimal digestion.
 Some of my favourites to eat daily are ground flaxseed, hemp seed and walnuts.

 Omega-3 is particularly important for its inflammatory properties.
-To make sure I’m getting enough omega-3 essential fatty acids, I am conscious of eating plenty of omega-3 rich foods and I also take NutraVeg Omega-3 or Udo’s 3-6-9 Blend with DHA daily.
+To make sure I’m getting enough omega-3 essential fatty acids, I am conscious of eating plenty of omega-3 rich foods and I also take NutraVeg Omega-3 with EPA and DHA.

-Healthy fats also improve the bodies ability to absorb and metabolize nutrients such as vitamin A, D, E and K from other foods you’re eating.
+Healthy fats also improve the bodies ability to absorb and metabolize fat-soluble nutrients such as vitamin A, D, E and K from other foods you eat.
 So, to improve absorption of the vitamins in vegetables you eat, always eat them with a bit of healthy fat.
 Avocado or nuts and seeds on your salad, or hemp and flax in your green smoothie works great, you don’t need much!

 Eat gut healing foods such as ginger, chamomile, aloe, slippery elm, mint, fermented vegetables and liquorice root.
 Nature’s got the best medicine!
 Soothing, gut-healing foods to support naturally support gut hormones and flora.
 You can also consider L-glutamine which we’ll discuss later on.